F45 Gyms Review & Guide

 How much does F45 membership cost?

-Casual visit passes will set you back around $35, with a 10 visit pass costing you around $300, with prices again varying depending on the studio.
+Casual visit passes will set you back around $66 for unlimited training each week, with a 10 visit pass costing you between $300 – $350, with prices again varying depending on the studio.
 All options can be purchased online, or on the F45 app.

 F45 Membership T&Cs

-- No person under the age of 16 is allowed in the studio unless accompanied by a guardian or qualified trainer
+- No person under the age of 16 is allowed in the studio, while those under 18 need a certificate of approval from a parent or guardian

 - You’ll have to be on time, with no entry allowed after the class has started